-EU Commission announces ECI revision roadmap – How you can take part A unique opportunity to enhance democracy in the EU
+EU Commission Launches Public Consultation on the ECI – Join the ECI Revision Process Now!
+A unique opportunity to enhance democracy in the EU

-Today the European Commission (EC) has published the roadmap for the revision of the European Citizens Initiative.
+Already on May 19th the European Commission (EC) has published the general roadmap for the revision of the European Citizens Initiative.
 The ECI Campaign welcomes that the EU Commission is delivering on EU Commission Vice-President Frans Timmermans’ recent promise to update the ECI regulation.

 In the roadmap, the Commission acknowledges the urgency of this revision.
 “The ECI has not reached its full potential to foster citizen participation and democratic debate.
 The current form of the ECI Regulation is considered to be overly restrictive and burdensome for the ECI organisers and signatories.” the document (pdf) reads.
 “In case no policy action is taken, the ECI tool risks being used less and less by citizens and ultimately becoming obsolete.”